 If you are using an email address as your From address at a mailbox provider that has either a DMARC reject or quarantine policy, AWeber will automatically rewrite the address on your outgoing emails to pass DMARC checks.
 This rewrite process is only done for small AWeber senders, large senders will be required to use their own domain and configure DKIM and DMARC.

 Note: Your Reply-To address will still be shown as firstname.lastname@example.org.

 This rewriting process is automatic and is generally transparent to your subscribers.
-If you don't want your address to be rewritten, simply change your from address to an email on your own domain (making sure you also set up Custom DKIM if you have a DMARC reject or quarantine policy), or to an email on a mailbox provider which does not have a DMARC reject or quarantine policy.
+If you don't want your address to be rewritten, simply change your from address to an email on your own domain.
+Make sure you also set up Custom DKIM and DMARC.

 If you do not mind this rewriting, you may use your address as-is.
 Your subscribers will see email@example.com as the From Address in their inbox.
 Note that it is not as good from a branding perspective, however, as using an email address on your own domain.

 These changes do not affect subscribers with email addresses at DMARC reject or quarantine mailbox providers, and this does not prevent them from being added to your mailing list or receiving your emails.